AIA, LEED AP BD+C

 “Technologies and methods that improve the quality, cost-effectiveness, and performance of our designs is where my passion lays.
 I love teaching, coaching, and providing moral support for our digital design efforts.”

-Jason has been with Mahlum for more than seven years as an architect who is also passionate about utilizing technology to empower the design process.
+Jason has been with Mahlum for 13 years as an architect who is also passionate about utilizing technology to empower the design process.
 He is responsible for BIM management and implementation, coordinating standards and workflows, and developing content for teams working in Revit.
 Additionally, he’s in charge of technology support and training for all of Mahlum, and orchestrates all areas of digital practice for the firm.

 Jason graduated from the University of Oregon with a Bachelor of Architecture and is a registered architect in Oregon.
-A LEED-Accredited Professional, Jason also offers valuable insight into the implementation of sustainable design tools.
+A LEED Accredited Professional, Jason also offers valuable insight into the implementation of sustainable design tools.

 “I am motivated to explore and reshape new avenues of habitable space for current and future generations.
 It is my hope to design this beautiful, ecologically sustainable future with others – one that motivates and inspires our community to live to their fullest potential.”